justicephysics/humanos2.0/personal-mission-support.md

 ## 1. The Big Picture — Poverty and Burnout Are Manufactured

 Every infant arrives as a gift of God and the Cosmos—a 99.99 % rich body and brain.
 Yet before the child can speak, a sticker is pressed onto its forehead: **“POOR.”** That sticker is not natural.
 It is state policy.
 It is the 10 manufactured scarcities—food, shelter, medicine, education, skill development, fair wages.
+[Manufacturing Poverty — The Infant Is Not Born Poor](manufacturing-poverty).
 The infant did nothing to earn it; the feudal lords printed it to keep the extraction machine running.

 | Group | Population | Condition | Real Cause |
 |-------|-----------|-----------|-------------|